open-xyz/informatician/README.md

 ## License

 This project is licensed under the MIT License.
-See the ![LICENSE] file for more information.
+See the LICENSE file for more information.

 1. For feature branches: feature/{short-description-of-feature}
 Example: feature/add-user-login